ciarafennessy/Fundamental_Project_Repo/README.md

  <br>

  The user is first presented with a home page.
 The nav bar provides the user with all essential links.
 To add or view a recipe the user must only click upon the respective link.
-If they click on <Add a Recipe> they will be brought to this page:
+If they click on 'Add a Recipe' they will be brought to this page:

  ![Add Recipe](https://github.com/ciarafennessy/Fundamental_Project_Repo/blob/Development/Figures/Add_Recipe.png)